apache/incubator-kie-kogito-runtimes/README.md

     * *none*: Fast, for during development

     * `full`: Slow, but builds everything (including documentation).
-Used by hudson and during releases.
+Used by jenkins and during releases.

     * `soa`: prunes away the non-enterprise stuff